-The remainder of the MCR will also bring forward amendments regarding climate change, natural heritage, and the agricultural system, amongst other topics.
-While these draft policy topics and growth concepts do not have any bearing on the Revised Applications, the preferred growth concept confirms the intent of North Oakville to accommodate a significant amount of population and job growth to 2051 for the Region.
+The Region's municipal comprehensive review ("MCR") is ongoing and anticipated to conclude in 2023 with the approval of one or more new ROPAs that bring the ROP into conformity with the 2019 Growth Plan.
+With the approval of ROPAs 48 and 49, the remainder of the MCR will bring forward amendments regarding climate change, natural heritage, and the agricultural system, Indigenous communities and First Nations, and general plan implementation.
+These draft policy topics are anticipated to have little bearing on the Revised Applications as the preferred growth management and density targets already established for this area confirms the intent of North Oakville to accommodate a significant amount of population and job growth to 2051 for the Region.